 3. Choose a format

-A little like VHS and Betamax, there are a number of different DVD recording formats, and you need to be aware of which format to choose.
+A little like VHS and Betamax, there are a few different DVD recording formats, and you need to be aware of which format to choose.
 See below for more on the different DVD formats.

 Recommended DVD Recorders